 We are a clinical-stage biopharmaceutical company focused on developing and commercializing novel cancer therapeutics that reactivate mutant p53 tumor suppressor protein. p53 is the protein expressed from the TP53 gene, the most commonly mutated gene in cancer.
 We believe that mutant p53 is an attractive therapeutic target due to the high incidence of p53 mutations across a range of cancer types and its involvement in key cellular activities such as apoptosis.
 Cancer patients with mutant p53 face a significantly inferior prognosis even when treated with the current standard of care, and a large unmet need for these patients remains.
-Our lead product candidate, APR-246, is a small molecule p53 reactivator that is in late-stage clinical development for hematologic malignancies, including myelodysplastic syndromes, or MDS, and acute myeloid leukemia, or AML.
-APR-246 has received Orphan Drug and Fast Track designations from the FDA for MDS, and Orphan Drug designation from the EMA for MDS, AML and ovarian cancer, and we believe APR-246 will be a first-in-class therapy if approved by applicable regulators.
-We have commenced a pivotal Phase 3 trial of APR-246 with azacitidine for frontline treatment of TP53 mutant MDS and expect initial data from this trial in the second half of 2020.
+Our lead product candidate, APR-246, or eprenetapopt, is a small molecule p53 reactivator that is in late-stage clinical development for hematologic malignancies, including myelodysplastic syndromes, or MDS, and acute myeloid leukemia, or AML.
+APR-246 has received orphan drug, fast track and breakthrough therapy designations from the FDA for MDS, and orphan drug designation from the European Commission for MDS, AML and ovarian cancer, and we believe APR-246 will be a first-in-class therapy if approved by applicable regulators.
+We are currently conducting a pivotal Phase 3 trial of APR-246 with azacitidine for frontline treatment of TP53 mutant MDS and expect initial data from this trial by year-end 2020.
 Our pivotal Phase 3 trial is supported by data from two ongoing Phase 1b/2 investigator initiated trials, one in the U.S. and one in France, testing APR-246 with azacitidine as frontline treatment in TP53 mutant MDS and AML patients.
+Our pivotal Phase 3 trial has currently enrolled 140 patients with a number of additional patients scheduled for screening.
+We currently plan to close enrollment of this trial in the second quarter of 2020 and have top-line data available by year-end 2020.